KarepeN/Diabetes_Prediction/README.md

 ## AppDatabase.java
 This is an abstract class which extends the RoomDatabase from the androidx library.
 This class has methods to build the DB instance and get the appDatabase.

+## prediction.java
+in this class you can predict whether you have diabetes or not.

+## BmiActivity.java
+in this class,you can calculate body mass index.

 ## Contributors :